DreamCrew

-DreamCrew Entertainment is a Canadian production company co-founded by Drake and Adel "Future" Nur in 2017.
-It functions as both a management company and entertainment group.
-The company is best known for producing the HBO television series Euphoria and the Netflix series Top Boy.
+DreamCrew Entertainment is a multi-disciplinary media company co-founded by Drake and Adel "Future" Nur in 2017, based in the U.S. and works globally.
+The company functions as both a management company and entertainment group, housing a production company and content studio, known for the HBO television series Euphoria and the Netflix series Top Boy.

-Overview
+History

 In 2017, Drake and Adel "Future" Nur teamed up with LeBron James and Uninterrupted to produce the sports documentary The Carter Effect which discusses the impact of Vince Carter in Canada.

 In 2019, Drake and Nur served as executive producers for the HBO teen drama series Euphoria and the revival of the British crime drama series Top Boy distributed by Netflix.
 Later in 2019, the co-founders produced the Showtime documentary Ready for War.
-In September 2019, DreamCrew filed a US trademark application for a design resembling to Health Canada's tetrahydrocannabinol (THC) warning label.
+In September 2019, DreamCrew filed a US trademark application for a design resembling Health Canada's tetrahydrocannabinol (THC) warning label.

 Drake and Nur served as executive producers on the dark comedy film Spree, released on January 24, 2020.
 In March 2020, it was announced that Drake will executive produce the Quibi adaptational series The 48 Laws of Power alongside Nur and Jason Shrier of DreamCrew, with Anonymous Content.
 In 2021, DreamCrew co-produced the HBO series Chillin Island created by Josh Safdie.
 The series featured guest appearances from artists including Young Thug, Lil Yachty, Rosalía, Gunna, Killer Mike, Coi Leray, and Vampire Weekend, among others.
+In 2022, they executive produced the documentary film Black Ice.

+Divisions

+DreamCrew Creative

+DreamCrew Creative is a multi-disciplinary creative studio and is co-venture between Drake and Adel Nur.
+It oversees business projects such as the clothing brand Nocta and the scented candles company Better World Fragrance House.
+In 2022, it was announced that DreamCrew invested $100 million to revive the amusement park Luna Luna for a global tour in association with Live Nation.